Brewers vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies' Zack Wheeler (10-6) will make his 27th start of the season.
+- Aaron Nola (12-8) will take to the mound for the Phillies and make his 28th start of the season.

-- Wheeler has pitched five or more innings in 14 straight games and will look to extend that streak.
+- Nola has pitched five or more innings in five straight games and will look to extend that streak.

-- He has made 26 appearances and finished four of them without allowing an earned run.
+- In 27 appearances this season, he has finished three without allowing an earned run.

 |Opponent